 Civil War Swords were important to officers.
-Why you ask?

-Well for one thing it was the greatest symbol of their authority.
+It was the greatest symbol of their authority.
 It was a very useful tool to direct men in battle.

 You could say it’s somewhat like how a conductor uses their wand to lead an orchestra.

 Beyond a symbol of leadership however swords did not really have any function in combat.